 In addition to programming through the year, Multicultural Student Affairs offers a core group of programs we like to call our Signature Programs.
 These programs offer students symposiums, heritage month celebrations and recognitions for academic excellence.
 Find out more below, and mark your calendars!

-Asian Pacific Islander Desi American Heritage Month celebrates the collective accomplishments of the various communities that make up the APIDA population and is celebrated yearly March 15-April 15.
+Asian Pacific Islander South Asian American Heritage Month celebrates the collective accomplishments of the various communities that make up the APISAA population and is celebrated yearly March 15-April 15.
 In June 1977, representatives of California introduced a United States House of Representatives resolution to proclaim the first ten days of May as Asian-Pacific Heritage Week.
 In 1987, after Congress passed a Congressional Resolution, people started to commemorate Asian American Heritage Week during the first week of May.
-APIDA Heritage Month is celebrated on campus from March 15th to April 15th to give our students four full weeks of programming after Spring Break and before finals.
+APISAA Heritage Month is celebrated on campus from March 15 – April 15 to give our students four full weeks of celebration after Spring Break and before finals.

 Held each year at the beginning of the spring semester, the Freshman Honors Convocation recognizes Fall Symposium for Multicultural Scholars participants who achieve a 3.0 or higher grade point average during their first semester at NC State.
 The convocation has expanded over the years to include the families of student honorees.